turingschool/front-end-curriculum/lessons/module-1/array-prototype-methods-intro.md

 In this segment, you'll learn the following:

 * How to use the `Array.prototype` `forEach()`, `map()`, `filter()`, `find()`, `reduce()`, and `sort()` methods.
-* How to create DOM nodes using array prototypes.

 ### Context